stefanoverna/graphql8/guides/javascript_client/sync.md

 OperationStoreClient.getOperationId("ProductDetailQuery") // => "my-frontend-app/6726a3b816e99b9971a1d25a1205ca81ecadc6eb1d5dd3a71028c4b01cc254c1"
 ```

-Post the `operationId` in your GraphQL requests:
+Post the `operationId` in your GraphQL8 requests:

 ```js
 // Lookup the operation name: